johanley/precision-timekeeping/README.md

 That constant offset is hard-coded.
 If needed, the offset can be easily overridden using a simple System property.

-## Conversions Between Timescales At Sub-Millisecond Level
+### Conversions Between Timescales At Sub-Millisecond Level
 Time can be represented to arbitrary precision in this library.
 But *conversions* between timescales is another story.
 Here, the goal is to **ensure timescale conversions are accurate to sub-millisecond level**.

 The distinction is needed because, in general, conversions between timescales simply aren't *always* known to arbitrary precision.
-It's true that *some* timescale conversions are defined by conventional relations, but that's not always true.
+It's true that *some* timescale conversions are defined precisely by conventional relations, but that's not always true.

-## Supported Timescales
+### Supported Timescales
 - TAI is the core timescale.
 Other timescales are defined with respect to TAI.
 - TT has a fixed offset from TAI
 - TDB, whose offset from TAI is a simple periodic function